Home > Country

 Horsburgh Lt 01° 19.81′ N, 104° 24.34′ E

-Sectors: Every vessel shall maintain a VHF listening watch on the appropriate sector VHF Channel.
-Additionally, VHF Channel 16 shall also be monitored.
+Sectors: Every vessel should maintain a VHF listening watch on the appropriate sector VHF Channel.
+Additionally, VHF Channel 16 should also be monitored.
 The language used for communication is English combined with the use of the IMO Standard Marine Communications Phrases where necessary.

 Sector VHF Channel VTS Authority